openmindednewby/photoGalleryAngularApp/README.md

 - Clicking a photo adds it to Favorites.
 - When scrolling, new photos should be loaded.
 Loader icon should be displayed.
-- Use https://picsum.photos/200/300 to get random images (or any other resource).
+- Use https://picsum.photos/200/300 to get random photos (or any other resource).
 - Emulate real-world API, when getting photos.
 Loading new photos should have a random delay of 200-300ms